Converse Logo Design: History & Evolution

 Image Courtesy of Converse

-The story of Converse logo design is a fascinating journey through sport, street culture, and timeless style.
-From its early beginnings as a rubber shoe company in 1908 to becoming a global icon in fashion, Converse has built a visual identity that is instantly recognizable.
-The famous star emblem, bold typography, and circular badge have each played an important role in shaping how the world sees the brand.
+The story of Converse logo design spans sport, street culture, and timeless style.
+It connects with broader sports wellness logo history, where athletic brands use visual identity to communicate their values.
+From its beginnings as a rubber shoe company in 1908 to becoming a global fashion icon, Converse has built an instantly recognizable identity around its star emblem, typography, and circular badge.

 Converse Logo Design History